PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

   </div>`;
 ```

-It's not bad, but because I am inlining the HTML and CSS it means that it is a
-lot harder to ensure that my element is minified to the best extent that it can
+It's not bad, but it also meant that that my element could not be minified to
-be.
-In fact, outside of Polymer tooling that focuses on parsing an HTML import,
+the best extent that it could be.
+In fact, outside of Polymer tooling (that
-I could not find any tooling or guidance about deploying a Custom Element that
+focuses on parsing an HTML import), I could not find any tools or guidance about
-is optimized (let me know if I am mistaken).
+deploying a Custom Element that is optimized (let me know if I am mistaken).

 I don't believe that as an element author I should force an entire build chain
 and tooling ecosystem on to the users of my element.
 I also believe that I